 Further research showed that humans who suffered from narcolepsy also had similar issues with hypocretin in the brain.
 Since then, scientists have been working on using hypocretin to help prevent narcolepsy in humans.

-If you’ve recently brought one of our Bearaby weighted blankets into your home, it won’t take long before your furry friend decides to make it his own!
+If you’ve recently bought one of our Bearaby weighted blankets into your home, it won’t take long before your furry friend decides to make it his own!
 We love seeing photos of you and your new Nappers, but we grin with utter joy when we see your pets loving our blankets as much as you do.

 We think it may have something to do with the cooling sensation of those weighted weaves.
 Because our blankets are hand-knit with our chunky weighted yarn, air is able to circulate in and around your body (and your pooch’s!) in a way that keeps everyone cool, while also staying cozy.
 We think dogs also love that all our blankets are made with organic, highly breathable cotton and eucalyptus fibers.
 Natural to the touch, smooth on your skin - er, fur - and perfect for an afternoon nap.